Addison’s Disease Diet Plan

 • Oyster mushrooms

-Intake of healthy food choices such as fiber-rich vegetables helps to fight against fatigue, nausea, bloating, diarrhea, constipation, high sugar levels, and infertility.
+Intake of healthy food choices such as fiber-rich vegetables helps to fight against fatigue, nausea, bloating, diarrhea, constipation, and high sugar levels.
 Vegetables are naturally fat-free which prevents acne and helps in managing insulin resistance.

 Consistent intake of healthy vegetables and whole grains in the diet prevents you from cravings for sugary foods and high-fat foods rich in saturated fats.